John Ikenberry

-Gilford John Ikenberry (October 5, 1954) is a theorist of international relations and United States foreign policy, and the Albert G. Milbank Professor of Politics and International Affairs at Princeton University.
-He is known for his work on liberal International Relations theory, such as the books After Victory (2001) and Liberal Leviathan (2011).
-He has been described as "the world's leading scholar of the liberal international order."
+Gilford John Ikenberry (October 5, 1954) is an American political scientist.
+He is the Albert G. Milbank Professor of Politics and International Affairs at Princeton University.
+Known for his work on international relations theories, such as books After Victory (2001) and Liberal Leviathan (2011), he has been described as "the world's leading scholar of the liberal international order."

 Career

 After receiving his BA from Manchester University, Indiana, and his PhD from the University of Chicago in 1985, Ikenberry became an assistant professor at Princeton, where he remained until 1992.
 He then moved to the University of Pennsylvania, where he taught from 1993 to 1999, serving as co-director of the Lauder Institute from 1994 to 1998, while since 1996 he has been Visiting Professor at the Catholic University of Milan in Italy.
-In 2001, he moved to Georgetown University, becoming the Peter F. Krogh Professor of Geopolitics and Global Justice in the Edmund A. Walsh School of Foreign Service.
-He returned to Princeton in 2004, recruited by Dean Anne-Marie Slaughter, becoming the Albert G. Milbank Professor of Politics and International Affairs in the Woodrow Wilson School of Public and International Affairs there.
+In 2001, he joined Georgetown University as the Peter F. Krogh Professor of Geopolitics and Global Justice in the Edmund A. Walsh School of Foreign Service.
+He returned to Princeton in 2004, at the invitation of then-Dean Anne-Marie Slaughter, as the Albert G. Milbank Professor of Politics and International Affairs in the Woodrow Wilson School of Public and International Affairs.
 Ikenberry is also a Global Eminence Scholar at Kyung Hee University in Seoul, Korea.
-In 2013-2014 Ikenberry was the 72nd Eastman Visiting Professor at Balliol College, University of Oxford.
+In 2013-2014 he was the 72nd Eastman Visiting Professor at Balliol College, University of Oxford.

-Ikenberry served on the State Department's Policy Planning staff from 1991 to 1992.
+Ikenberry served on the U.S. State Department's Policy Planning Staff from 1991 to 1992.
 He was a Senior Associate at the Carnegie Endowment for International Peace from 1992 to 1993, a Fellow at the Woodrow Wilson International Center for Scholars from 1998 to 1999, and a non-resident Senior Fellow at the Brookings Institution from 1997 to 2002.
-He has also worked for several projects of the Council on Foreign Relations.
+He has also worked for several projects of the Council on Foreign Relations and is the Political and Legal book reviewer for Foreign Affairs.

 Ikenberrry was elected as a member of the American Academy of Arts and Sciences in 2016.